noamashevich/password-cracker/README.md

 ---
 ## 🧪 How to Run
-### 1. Start the minion servers (in one terminal):
-`python src/run_minions.py`
-This launches all minions (Flask servers) and restarts them automatically if they crash.

-### 2. Run the master (in a separate terminal):
+### Run the master :
 `python src/master.py`

 #### The master will:
+- Automatically launch all minions and monitor them
 - Read hashes from data/hashes.txt
-- the cracking task across minions in parallel
+- Distribute the cracking task across minions in parallel
+- Send stop signals to other minions when a password is found
 - Save results to data/output.txt
-- Avoid repeating already solved hashes
+- Skip already solved hashes

 ---
-## 💥 Crash Handling
+## 💥 Crash HandlingMinion crashes: Restarted automatically using run_minions.py
-- Minion crashes: Restarted automatically using run_minions.py
+- Minion crashes: Automatically restarted by the master
 - Master crashes: When restarted, it skips already processed hashes in output.txt

 You can simulate a minion crash by inserting this line inside minion.py: